Ernest C. Drury

 Ernest Charles Drury (January 22, 1878 – February 17, 1968) was a farmer, politician and writer who served as the eighth premier of Ontario, from 1919 to 1923 as the head of a United Farmers of Ontario–Labour coalition government.

+Drury was the first premier of Ontario to have been born in the province after confederation.

 Family

 Drury was the grandson of Richard Drury, who arrived in Crown Hill, Ontario, from Kenilworth, Warwickshire, England, in 1819.

 His father, Charles Alfred Drury, continued the family farm and was a forward-looking farmer, who used new techniques and technologies.
 In 1882, he was president of the Agricultural and Arts Association of Ontario.
 He also served as reeve of Oro Township, in Simcoe County, for 13 years and was elected to the Ontario Legislature as an Ontario Liberal Party member.
 He served from 1882 to 1890, the last two years as Ontario's first Minister of Agriculture.

 Early career

 Drury was an Opposition candidate in Simcoe North in the 1917 wartime election, which was held during the Conscription Crisis of 1917, but was defeated by the Government candidate.
+Conscription was the over-riding issue in this election; Drury believed that conscription was a "necessary evil," and always insisted that if men be drafted, so too should wealth be conscripted through heavier taxation.